arnaudmiribel/streamlit-extras/CONTRIBUTING.md

 ```

-To test it out, run pip install -e . in the streamlit-extras directory, and then run the gallery/streamlit_app.py app. 🧪
+3. To test it out, run `pip install -e .` in the `streamlit-extras` directory, and then `streamlit run gallery/streamlit_app.py` app.

-## For an Existing Function (Already on GitHub and PyPi) 🌐
+4. Submit a PR and share your extra with the world! 🎉

+## Case 2: From an existing package (already in PyPi)

-Create an empty directory for your extra in the src/streamlit_extras directory. 📂
+Create an empty directory for your extra in the src/streamlit_extras directory.

-Add a __init__.py file and import your main function from your package. 📝
+Add a __init__.py file and import your main function from your package.

 ```python
 # extras/<extra_name>/__init__.py